 Start your day energized, feeling full and ready to go!
-These yummy high protein overnight oats are made without protein powder yet they pack in a whopping 27 grams of plant-based protein!
-Vegan, gluten free and low FODMAP option.
+These yummy high protein overnight oats combine rolled oats, hemp hearts and chia seeds, plant-based milk and natural peanut butter.
+They’re made without protein powder yet pack in a whopping 27 grams of plant-based protein!
+This breakfast recipe is vegan, gluten free, and I’ve shared a low FODMAP option too!

 Oatmeal really is the breakfast of champions: affordable, easy to prepare, and so so good for you…and if you try my scrumptious apple pie oats, I promise you’ll never say oats are boring again!!

-As a dietitian, I love that oats boast plenty of fibre to boost your gut health, B vitamins for energy metabolism and minerals like iron.
+As a dietitian, I love creating plant-based recipes with whole grain oats.
+Oats are a nutritional powerhouse: they boast plenty of fibre to boost your gut health, B vitamins for energy metabolism and minerals like iron.
 Which makes oats are a wonderful whole grain breakfast all year long….

 …but what if it’s too hot out to eat a warm breakfast?

 …or what if your mornings are chaos, and you don’t have time to cook oats?

 I get it: I’ve got two kids so my mornings look nothing like those influencers who rise gently with the sun to do their journaling and recite affirmations while they cook breakfast.
 Until recently, my mornings started with one or both of my children either A) jumping on me while I tried to

 ignore them sleep or B) literally poking me in the head.

 It was only after I managed to get them out of the house and stumble to my desk, still in my pyjamas to start work, that I realized (sometimes) I had forgotten to feed myself!
 So I need plant-based breakfast ideas that make my mornings easier.